TomLanphier/Election_Analysis/README.md

 4. Percentage of votes each candidate won
 5. The winner of the election based on popular vote

+Later the election commision requested additional data to complete the audit:
+6. Voter turnout for each county
+7. Percentage of votes from each vounty out of the total count
+8. County with the highest turnout

 ## Resources
 - DataSource: election_results.csv
 - Software: Python 3.8.8, Visual Studio Code 1.61.2